llvm/llvm-project/flang/docs/FlangDriver.md

 `Fortran_main` from the linker stage and hence requires one of the C/C++ translation units to provide a definition of the `main` function.

+When creating shared or static libraries, `Fortran_main` is automatically removed from the linker stage.
+It is assumed that when creating a static or shared library, the generated library does not need a `main` function, as a final link stage will occur that will provide the `Fortran_main` library when creating the final executable.

 ## Frontend Driver
 Flang's frontend driver is the main interface between compiler developers and the Flang frontend.
 The high-level design is similar to Clang's frontend